-- Type: winpopup and press enter.
+- Type: winpopup and press Enter.

 - Once the winpopup window is open, click Message and then Send, press Ctrl+S, or click the envelope to send a message.

-Receive error when sending message
+Error when sending message

 You may receive the error: "The name you specified cannot be found on the network.
 Check the name, and then try sending your message again."
 This error indicates that the computer does not exist on the same workgroup, or the name of the computer does not exist on the network.
 It may also indicate that the computer is a running a version of Windows that does not support winpopup.

-Unable to receive winpopup messages
+If you cannot receive winpopup messages

 To receive any network messages sent from other computers running winpopup, the program must be open.